Hi-NRG: Characteristics

 A second form, a precursor of Italian/Japanese "Eurobeat", with influences of techno and early Chicago house, primarily focuses on its characteristic sequenced "octave-jumping basslines" above anything else and in this form hi-NRG managed to surge into the mainstream with Stacey Q, Kim Wilde, and Laura Branigan.
-The octave basslines are also found in electroclash and in both cases may be traced to synthpop and even further back to Giorgio Moroder ("I Feel Love").
+The octave basslines are also found in electroclash and in both cases may be traced to synth-pop and even further back to Giorgio Moroder ("I Feel Love").